-Deferred tax should be recognised in respect of the taxable transitional adjustments.
+Deferred tax is recognised in respect of the taxable transitional adjustments.

-The deferred tax asset is calculated using the tax rate of 17% of the carrying value at 31 March 2017 (£2,305,600) and spread over the remaining eight year period, resulting in £49,000 of future tax release per year to the statement of comprehensive income.
-There was also £23,000 of prior period unrecognised deferred tax adjustment to the statement of comprehensive income.
+The deferred tax asset is calculated using the tax rate of 17% of the carrying value at 31 March 2018 (£2,017,400) and spread over the remaining seven year period, resulting in £49,000 of future tax release per year to the statement of comprehensive income.

-13. Capital and reserves
+15. Capital and reserves